(desvenlafaxine) Extended-release Tablets

 In clinical studies, doses of 50 mg to 400 mg per day were shown to be effective, although no additional benefit was demonstrated at doses greater than 50 mg per day and adverse reactions and discontinuations were more frequent at higher doses.

-When discontinuing therapy, gradual dose reduction is recommended whenever possible to minimize discontinuation symptoms [see WARNINGS AND PRECAUTIONS].
+When discontinuing therapy, gradual dose reduction is recommended whenever possible to minimize discontinuation symptoms [see Discontinuing KHEDEZLA and WARNINGS AND PRECAUTIONS].

 KHEDEZLA should be taken at approximately the same time each day.
 Tablets must be swallowed whole with fluid and not divided, crushed, chewed, or dissolved.